geneontology/curie-util-es5/README.md

 # curie-util-js
-Javascript utility library to translate CURIEs to IRIs and vice versa.
+Javascript Library to translate CURIEs to IRIs and vice versa.
 ES5 Version based on the Java Implementation: https://github.com/prefixcommons/curie-util